Snooze under the stars at this DJed solstice sleepover atop Rockefeller Center - NewsBreak

 Believe it or not, New York raccoons are about to get vaccinated

-In today’s local animal news: New York City raccoons are the subject of the latest vaccine drive, an effort to protect the animals from rabies.
-According to city officials, a total of 18 animals have tested positive for the deadly virus—and not just raccoons.
+In today’s local animal news: New York City raccoons are the subject of the latest vaccine drive to eradicate rabies.
+According to city officials, a total of 18 NYC animals have tested positive for the deadly virus—and not just raccoons.
 Two skunks in the Bronx were infected, as were a couple of bats and a cat on Staten Island.
-COVID-19, move away: rabies is back in town.
+COVID-19, move away: rabies is back in town!

+Here’s what’s going on at Time Out Market New York this week

+As New Yorkers settle in for fall in NYC, Time Out Market New York is gearing up with a busy schedule to keep the fun rolling through the chillier months.
+The market has had an ongoing happy hour from 4 to 7pm during the week (what’s not to love about $6 select draught beers, $9 specialty cocktails and $8 select wines?), but there’s much more going on this autumn.

 Bring your own weed at this awesome cannabis expo 45 minutes outside NYC